sonata-project/SonataAdminBundle/docs/cookbook/recipe_sortable_listing.rst

                 - App\Entity\Client
                 - 'PixSortableBehaviorBundle:SortableAdmin' # define the new controller via the third argument
             tags:
-                - { name: sonata.admin, manager_type: orm, label: "Clients" }
+                - { name: sonata.admin, manager_type: orm, label: 'Clients' }

 Now we need to define the sort by field to be ``$position``: